chef/chef-web-docs/chef_master/source/windows.rst

 .. note:: This page collects information about Chef that is specific to using Chef with Microsoft Windows.

-.. note:: New in Chef client 12.9, Chef client now runs on 64-bit versions of Microsoft Windows.
+.. note:: New in Chef Client 12.9, Chef client now runs on 64-bit versions of Microsoft Windows.

 The chef-client has specific components that are designed to support unique aspects of the Microsoft Windows platform, including Windows PowerShell, Internet Information Services (IIS), and SQL Server.